Kaffiend/electron-angular-ngrx/README.md

     ├── launch:var
     └── launch:electron
 ```
-# angular/cli
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Build - HMR (development)
 Run `npm start` (default script) or `gulp hmr` to build,  and launch and non-proxyed build with HMR.